A relation between Dieudonne displays and crystalline Dieudonne theory: From -divisible groups to Dieudonn e displays

 \subsection{The Dieudonn\'e display associated to a $p$-divisible group}

 For an admissible ring $R$ with $p\ge 3$ we consider the Dieudonn\'e frame $\DDD_R$ defined in Lemma \ref{Le-DDD-frame}.
-The ring $\WW(R)$ is $p$-adic by the remark preceding Proposition \ref{Pr-WW-p-adic}.
-By Lemma \ref{Le-pd-II**} the ideal $\II_R$ carries natural divided powers compatible with the canonical divided powers of $p$, and the induced divided powers on the kernel of $\WW(R)\to R/pR$ are preserved by $f$.
-Thus Construction \ref{Const-fil-mod} associates to each $p$-divisible group $G$ over $R$ a filtered $F$-$V$-module over $\DDD_R$, which we denote by $\Phi^o_R(G)$.
+The ring $\WW(R)$ is $p$-adically complete by the remark preceding Proposition \ref{Pr-WW-p-adic}.
+By Lemma \ref{Le-pd-II**} the ideal $\II_R$ carries natural divided powers compatible with the canonical divided powers of $p$, and the induced divided powers on the kernel of $\WW(R)\to R/pR$ are preserved by the Frobenius.
+Thus Construction \ref{Const-fil-mod} gives a functor